nationalarchives/design-system/src/get-started/tna-frontend/index.md

 ## CSS

+TNA Frontend CSS is built using [SCSS](https://sass-lang.com/).

-Include `nationalarchives/all.scss` in your root SCSS file.
+Include `nationalarchives/all.scss` in your application’s root SCSS file.
 This will allow you to customise or extend TNA Frontend.

 ```scss:my-service.scss
 @use "@nationalarchives/frontend/nationalarchives/all";